 As JHL’s member you can receive legal aid.
 However, this is a last resort when trying to resolve disputes at the workplace.
 Attempts should always first be made to resolve the issue through negotiation.

 If your own efforts to resolve the dispute at the workplace do not bring results, help is available from your workplace shop steward, chief shop steward and your own local branch.
 If needed, they can get help from the union’s regional office and legal unit.

 Sometimes problems at the workplace cannot be solved through local negotiations.
 As JHL’s member you then have the option to seek legal aid from the union.

 Please note that the benefit is only for members of the union.
 Read more and join JHL today!

-Disputes are handled according to JHL’s representation of interests chain.
+Disputes are handled according to JHL’s chain of representation.

 Before you seek legal aid